 Beyond the provision of the XML files reported to Regis-TR, ECC will also deliver Regis-TR’s data acknowledgements onto the ftp for further download.

 For the purpose of members’ full flexibility ECC splits the service into 2 parts.

 |Provision of EMIR data files for individual download||Transfer of EMIR data files to Regis-TR|

 The Basic Service covers the provision of the EMIR data files which allows members to adjust them according to own needs (i.e. for sending them to a different trade repository).
 ECC does not report the file to Regis-TR as part of the Basic Service.
 In addition to the Basic Service members can also subscribe to the Additional Service which includes the direct dispatch of the EMIR data files to Regis-TR including the provision of the respective acknowledgement on the ftp without any additional fee.
 Please note that the Additional Service can be only used by Non-Clearing Members if the respective Clearing Member delegates the EMIR reporting to ECC.

-For questions relating to trade reporting under EMIR and the ECC offering for delegating the reporting please contact our team Compliance Services.
+For questions relating to trade reporting under EMIR and the ECC offering for delegating the reporting please contact our team Reporting Services.